Wyrdware/Portfolio/content/projects/optimized_boids.md

 ---
 ## Overview

-I designed and implemented the schooling simulation for Untitled Fish Game.
+I designed and implemented the 3D schooling simulation for Untitled Fish Game.
 This was optimized for browsers, supporting hundreds of fish in real time.
 The system supports advanced features like obstacle avoidance, designer-authored pathing, and spatial bounding, making it ideal for dynamic aquatic or aerial scenes.
 The player's interaction with this simulation was the core component of gameplay with this project.

 ---

 ## Challenge

-Simple flocking algorithms struggle with obstacle avoidance and scalability in real-time environments.
-Our goal was to build a performant, extensible simulation capable of avoiding collisions, reacting to environmental bounds, and enabling designer control, all without introducing costly computation and maintaining behaviour that could be easily intuited by the player.
+Simple flocking algorithms struggle with obstacle avoidance and performance in real-time environments.
+My goal was to build a performant, extensible simulation capable of avoiding collisions, reacting to environmental bounds, enabling designer control, and maintaining behaviour that could be easily intuited by the player.

 ---